archidemi/investigate_titanic/README.md

-# investigate_titanic
+# Investigate Titanic Survivors Data

-Used Numpy and Pandas to answer the questions based on the dataset
+Inquisitively posed questions on the dataset, then Utilized Python Matplotlib, NumPy, Pandas to answer the questions based on the data and created an IPython Notebook report to share the results.